A ribbon of green

 How You Can Help

-Your donation to the St. Mary’s River Campaign will help the Nature Trust continue to protect and steward important natural areas on the river, while the most significant natural features and processes are still intact.
-With your support, we can ensure that the St. Mary’s River, one of Nova Scotia’s ecological gems, is there for our children and grandchildren to enjoy.
+Your donation to the St. Mary’s River Campaign will help protect and steward important natural areas on the river, while the most significant natural features and processes are still intact.
+With your support, we can ensure that the St. Mary’s River, one of Nova Scotia’s ecological gems, is there for future generations to enjoy.

 Thank You to Our Major Project Sponsors